bavouasoft/Word-Guess-Game/README.md

 ## How it works

-This game uses HTML, CSS, and Javascript to run.
-The Javascript for its built in functions.
+This game uses Javascript well for its built in functions.

 Technologies used: